kmalakoff/knockback-todos-app/README.md

 Because this application doesn't have a good exit point, I have not demonstrated cleanup.

-Typically, I have a light view class that gets created and destroyed either by a routing mechanism for root views or by an owning view for subviews:
+Typically, I have a light "View" class that gets created and destroyed either by a routing mechanism for root views or by an owning view for subviews:

 ```coffeescript
 class MvView